bovine3dom/site/content/post/the-tridactyl-keypress-security-bug.md

 - One of our developers missed a comment that said `// Ignore JS-generated events for security reasons.`

-- Our `mpv` hint-mode default bind `;v` didn't escape the `href`s it was fed so characters which were not escaped, e.g. `|`, could be used to start new shell commands after mpv exited.
+- Our `mpv` hint-mode default bind `;v` ran `mpv [href you selected]` in a shell but didn't escape the `href`s it was fed, so characters which were not escaped by URL-encoding, e.g. `|`, could be used to start new shell commands.

 - Our tests didn't (and don't) check that our key security assumptions are valid

 ## What went right

-- the `iframe` our command line lives in contains just a dumb textbox for which Firefox handles the key events---so no website could execute arbitrary ex-commands
+- our command line lives in an `iframe` ---so no website could execute arbitrary ex-commands

 - `href`s are percent-encoded which makes it much harder to give arguments to any shell-command.